-Our priest, Father Augustine, the assistant priest to Fr Alexander Williams of St Nicholas & St Blaine in the cathedral city of Dunblane, was given a blessing by Archbishop Job of Telmessos and the late Archbishop Gabriel to found a small community in the centre of the university neighbourhood, to be a place of worship for Orthodox believers and enquirers from all backgrounds.
-We have seen a desperate need in Glasgow for the message of the Good News of Jesus Christ, contained in its fullness in the Orthodox Church, and our community hopes to begin to fulfil this need by celebrating our beautiful liturgical services in English, and by being available to teach, preach, give spiritual support, and visit the sick.
+Our priest, Father Augustine was given a blessing by Archbishop Job of Telmessos and the late Archbishop Gabriel to found a small community in the centre of the university neighbourhood, to be a place of worship for Orthodox believers and enquirers from all backgrounds.
+Archbishop Jean of Chariopolis fully supports Father’s outreach here as part of the Exarchate (Ecumenical Patriarchate) in Scotland.
+We have seen a desperate need in Glasgow for the message of the Good News of Jesus Christ, contained in its fullness in the Orthodox Church and our community hopes to begin to fulfil this need by celebrating our beautiful liturgical services in English, by being available to teach, preach, give spiritual support and visit the sick.

 The community was kindly provided with a crypt room underneath the Wellington Church, University Avenue, by the Church of Scotland, in 2013.
 This room has been renovated into a chapel.
-The work is mainly being done by Fr Augustine, but he needs help!
-There will be opportunities to give gifts of time and effort during the days ahead.
-Regular services have begun and all are welcome to join in prayer that this little gem of a chapel may bring peace, joy and increase of the Faith if you are unable to attend the regular church in Dunblane.
+The work has been done by Fr Augustine with the generous help of donations and the labour of his own hands – help is now needed to ensure we have a full library of Liturgical books and we are building up a lending library for the faithful and enquirers.
+Services have begun and all are welcome to join in prayer that this little gem of a chapel may bring peace, joy and increase of the Faith.
 Benefactors of the community will be commemorated during the Divine Liturgy.